 If tracks from different directions pass through the same gate and merge into one within 10 meters after the gate inside the territory, you can draw them up to the point where they merge.

 If trams carrying passengers pass through the depot, you can draw their tracks as tram line sections.
 If tram traffic through the depot stops, delete the tracks after deleting all the public transport route options.

 Draw tram lines using one line.

-An exception to this rule concerns tram tracks that form circles, which can be drawn using more than one line.
-For example:
+Tram tracks that form circles can be drawn using more than one line:

-This section contains rules for drawing stops made by ground-level public transport items in urban and suburban areas, as well as stops made by inter-city buses if they are located outside of bus stations.
+This section contains rules for drawing stops for ground-level public transport in urban and suburban areas, as well as stops for inter-city buses if they are located outside of bus stations.

 Techniques for drawing and editing ground transport stops are similar to the techniques for drawing and editing all places items on YME (see these sections):